DrylandEcology/STEPWAT2/README.md

 ```

-* Run non-gridded version of STEPWAT and output all variables passed between
-  Stepwat and SOILWAT:
+* Run non-gridded version of STEPWAT using SOILWAT and output all variables passed between Stepwat and SOILWAT:

 ```
 cd testing.sagebrush.master/Stepwat_Inputs/